 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would occur within the Annexation Area as part of the Project.
-Based on the analysis presented in the Project's PFS (Technical Appendix A), the Annexation

-Area ultimately could be developed with up to 114 additional residential dwelling units, which is the same total number of dwelling units allowed by the existing San Bernardino County Countywide Plan land use and San Bernardino County zoning district classifications that apply to the Annexation Area.
+No development would occur within the Annexation Area as part of the Project.
+Based on the analysis presented in the Project's PFS (Technical Appendix A), the Annexation Area ultimately could be developed with up to 114 additional residential dwelling units, which is the same total number of dwelling units allowed by existing San Bernardino County General Plan land use and zoning classifications.
 Any future development within the Annexation Area would be subject to compliance with the City's CAP.
 The CAP incorporates a number of requirements intended to reduce the emissions of GHGs, including measures related to energy efficiency, lighting efficiency, solar energy, transportation, solid waste, wastewater, and water consumption, and identifies GHG performance standards for new development.
 The CAP indicates that with implementation of applicable CAP measures along with applicable Statewide and regional measures, the City would surpass its GHG reduction target of 46 percent below 2008 levels by 2030.
 Because future development within the Annexation Area would be subject to the City's CAP, and because the CAP demonstrates that the City would meet (and exceed) its GHG reduction targets by 2030, future development within the Annexation Area would not generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.